swaaaaaathii/CaloMeter/README.md

-                                        Cal-O-Meter – A calorie tracking application
+# Calometer - A diet tracking application

 The various product functions include: